bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 The downloaded contents include:
 - the input sequence file `mouse1.fastq`
+- the MetaPro configuration file containing paths to tools and databases, as well as parameters `config_mouse_tutorial.ini` _(see below for description)_
 - a folder containing databases required for the tutorial `databases\`
 - the output directory containing some precomputed files `mouse1_run\`
 - an example Cytoscape file which may be generated with MetaPro to view microbial metabolic pathway activity `Example.cys`

 MetaPro's tools may take a long time to run if the user does not have the necessary computing resources.
-Therefore, we provide pre-computed output files (within the `mouse1_run/` folder) so that the user is not forced to run computationally intensive steps during the tutorial.
+Therefore, we provide _pre-computed output files_ (within the `mouse1_run/` folder) so that the user is not forced to run computationally intensive steps during the tutorial.

 Inspect the sequences: